lemon4sour/algorithm_assignments/README.md

 # Algortihms and Programming Assignments
 This is an archive of a collection of algorithms assignments.
+All assignments in this archive were made between the years 2021-2022.

 ## Assignment 1 - Calendar
 A C# program that lists off days with n many gaps in between.
 A good